-4.(a) All residents feel safe, welcome, and valued.
-4.(g) Truth and Reconciliation is used to advance community health and healing.
-4.(b) Residents participate in healthy, active lifestyles.
-4.(h) Yukon First Nations' contributions to Whitehorse's heritage, social, spiritual, 4.(c) The diversity of Whitehorse's population is respected, acknowledged, and economic wealth are recognized and celebrated. and reflected in the City's decision- making, communications, and service offerings.
-4.(i) Immigrants, newcomers, and visitors to Whitehorse are welcomed and supported.
-4.(d) Community members are informed and meaningfully participate in civic affairs.
-4.(j) The community is working together to address systemic racism.
-4.(e) All members of the community are respected and supported, including those struggling with substance abuse and homelessness.
-4.(f) Equitable opportunities are provided for residents to build and enhance social connections throughout the community.
+- 4.(f) Truth and Reconciliation is used to advance community health and healing. - 4.(g) Yukon First Nations' contributions to Whitehorse's heritage, social, spiritual, and economic wealth are recognized and celebrated. - 4.(h) Immigrants, newcomers, and visitors to Whitehorse are welcomed and supported. - 4.(i) The community is working together to address systemic racism.